 McLean was laid out when the Alton and Springfield Railroad was first built through McLean County.
 The nearby towns of Atlanta, Normal, and Towanda were laid out at the same time.

 Almost two decades earlier, another town was established about two miles east of McLean in 1836.
 This settlement, called Mt.
 Hope, was founded as a colony by the Providence Farmers and Mechanics Emigrating Society of Rhode Island.
 However, it was not a success and when McLean was founded, the Mt.
 Hope church building was moved to McLean.
 The first building in the town was the railroad station, and the first residents, brothers, G.L. and F.A.
 Wheelock, who worked for Alton and Springfield Railroad.
 Before long, a blacksmith shop and a warehouse were established.

-After Route 66 came through in 1926, a number of businesses were established to service the travelers.
+After Route 66 came through in 1926, a number of businesses were established to service travelers.
 One of these was the Dixie Truck Stop.
-The business first began as a mechanic’s garage, that also sold sandwiches.
+The business first began as a mechanic’s garage, which also sold sandwiches.
 Established by J.P.
 Walters and John Geske, it was started with little more than a counter and six stools.
-However, it quickly gained popularity and by the mid 1930’s had developed into a full-fledged restaurant complete with cabins in the back.
+However, it quickly gained popularity and by the mid-1930s had developed into a full-fledged restaurant complete with cabins in the back.

 The Dixie Truckers Home has since changed hands and has an updated look, but, still continues to stand along Route 66 serving the truckers and travelers of the Mother Road.

 McLean’s original downtown business district still exists; and though there are still a few businesses, it looks a little ghosty.
 Several historic buildings can still be seen, as well as the restored train depot, which now serves as a train shop selling model trains and a visitor info center.

 Village of McLean